 Whether it’s legally-required PPE or specific processes that need to be undertaken before or during work to ensure employee safety, mandatory signs are, well, mandatory!

-These signs are blue-dominated, and are used to communicate what staff and visitors NEED to do in terms of equipment and practices.
-These can be used for hazards that are required by law, to highlight parts of site policy or to promote common-sense safety steps.
+These workplace signs are blue-dominated, and are used to communicate what staff and visitors NEED to do in terms of equipment and practices.
+These can be used for workplace hazards that are required by law, to highlight parts of site policy or to promote common-sense safety steps.

 Purpose: to communicate what must NOT be done.

 Is there something that only a manager can do?
 Or something that no-one on site can do, end-of-story?

 If so, you’ll need prohibition signs to communicate this.

 Using a plain black pictograph of the banned behaviour or item with a red cross over it, prohibition signs are used to announce bans or specific areas that are off-limits.

 Purpose: to identify and warn of objects, actions and hazards that may harm you.